miki725/django-rest-framework-bulk/README.rst

 self-explanatory.

-Most bulk operations are pretty safe in terms of how they operate, that is you excplicitly describe all requests.
+Most bulk operations are pretty safe in terms of how they operate, that is you explicitly describe all requests.
 For example, if you need to update 3 specific resources, you have to explicitly identify those resources in the request's ``PUT`` or ``PATCH`` data.
 The only exception to this is bulk delete.
-Conside a ``DELETE`` request to the first url.
+Consider a ``DELETE`` request to the first url.
 That can potentially delete all resources without any special confirmation.
 To try to account for this, bulk delete mixin allows to implement a hook to determine if the bulk delete